mveril/qp-demo/README.md

-# qp-demo
+# qp_demo
-This is the component used in the [Quantum Package demo]( https://quantumpackage.github.io/qp2/page/try) This repo contains
+qp_demo is the component used in the [Quantum Package demo]( https://quantumpackage.github.io/qp2/page/try) This repo contains
 - `examples`: Examples included with quantum package docker image.